Key Takeaways

 Castle Key, a subsidiary of Allstate, is the state’s largest condo insurance provider.
 However, Allstate’s recently reported plans to reduce the number of condo units it insures in Florida may make it difficult to get a new policy from Castle Key.

-Many other insurance companies have already scaled back their condo insurance offerings in Florida, and some companies don’t insure older condos or those located too close to the coast.
-If you’re having a hard time finding a company willing to insure your condo, Citizens may be your best bet.
+Many other insurance companies have already scaled back their condo insurance offerings in Florida.
+Also, some companies don’t insure older condos or those located too close to the coast.
+If you’re having a hard time finding a company that will insure your condo, Citizens may be your best bet.

 A nonprofit insurance company created by the state, Citizens is only available to you if you meet either of the following criteria: